 Gaps

 The following items have been identified as gaps.
-The solution is either not know because further investigation is required or the solution is not clear because there are multiple options available and it is not clear which of them is the correct fit for the Exertis business(es).
+The solution is either not known because further investigation is required or the solution is not clear because there are multiple options available and it is not clear which of them is the correct fit for the Exertis business(es).